Tuesday 12th July 2016

 3. Reduce the Number of Fields

-and where is a great way of keeping them in the checkout process by giving the confidence that they are in control of the information they give away.
+Now that you only have steps in your checkout process that are absolutely necessary, you could also think about de-cluttering your pages and removing any fields that you don’t need, or that may confuse or over-complicate the process.
+Making sure that customers can always see exactly what information they need to enter, and where, is a great way of keeping them in the checkout process by giving the confidence that they are in control of the information they give away.
 It should also help to stop visitors from getting frustrated with an over-complicated checkout.

 4. Make Sure Customers Know What to Expect